victormayala/cs/DOCUMENTATION.md

 This is the core interactive component.
 It's a single page that dynamically loads product data based on URL query parameters.

--   **Loading Logic**: It checks for `productId`, `source`, `configUserId`, and `storeId` to fetch the correct product details and customization options.
+-   **Loading Logic**: It checks for `productId`, `source`, `configUserId`, `storeId`, and `basePrice` to fetch the correct product details and customization options.
 -   **Tool Panels**:
     -   **AI Assistant**: Generates new designs from a text prompt (`generateDesignFromPrompt` flow) and can make backgrounds transparent (`makeBackgroundTransparent` flow).
     -   **Uploads**: A unified panel where users can upload their own images, and also access any pre-approved brand assets (like logos) specific to the store they are using.
     -   **Text, Shapes, Clipart, Designs**: Tools for adding and manipulating various elements on the canvas.
     -   **Layers**: Manages the stacking order (z-index) of all canvas elements.
+-   **Technique Selection**: If a product has multiple customization techniques enabled (e.g., Embroidery, Print), the user can select their preferred method from a dropdown, which dynamically adjusts the pricing based on per-view fees.
 -   **`postMessage` API**: When in `embedded` mode, the customizer uses the browser's `postMessage` API to send the final, complete design data object back to the parent window (the Shopify or WordPress site).
 This is crucial for adding the customization details to the cart.

 ### 3.3.
 Product Options Configuration (`/dashboard/products/.../options`)

 This is where merchants define how a product can be customized.

+-   **Customization Techniques**: Merchants can enable various techniques for a native product, such as Embroidery, DTF, DTG, etc. This selection determines which fees are applied on the storefront.
--   **Product Views**: Merchants can define multiple views (e.g., front, back, sleeve) for a single product, each with its own base image and optional price surcharge for customizing that view.
+-   **Product Views**: Merchants can define multiple views (e.g., front, back, sleeve) for a single product, each with its own base image.
+-   **Per-View Pricing**: For each view, merchants can set an `Embroidery Additional Fee` and a `Print Additional Fee`.
+This allows for granular pricing based on both the location of the customization and the technique used.
 -   **Design Areas (Boundary Boxes)**: For each view, merchants can draw rectangular "boundary boxes" to constrain where customers can place their designs.
 -   **Variant Images**: For variable products, merchants can upload specific images that should be displayed when a customer selects a particular color variant.